The embodied brain: Bridging the brain, body, and behavior with biorealistic neuromechanical models: Testing hypothesized neural controllers through simulation

 \section{Testing hypothesized neural controllers through simulation}

-In the preceding section, we reviewed how neuromechanical models are used to replicate observed behaviors and how readouts from these models can be used to infer physiological variables for the real animal \textbf{(\autoref{fig:reverse_vs_forward}a)}.
-Conversely, one can also embed a forward-engineered controller into the biomechanical simulation and compare model-controlled behavior with real, experimentally recorded behaviors \textbf{(\autoref{fig:reverse_vs_forward}b)}.
-Most prominently, biomechanical models have been used to study how locomotion can emerge from centralized oscillators akin to central pattern generators (CPGs) \citep{liu_artificial_2025,lobato-rios_neuromechfly_2022,olivares_neuromechanical_2021,bellegarda_cpg-rl_2022}, decentralized controllers depending on mechanosensory feedback \citep{ayali_comparative_2015,dirusso_sensory_2021}, and a combination of the two \citep{wang-chen_neuromechfly_2024,ramalingasetty_all_2024,thandiackal_emergence_2021}.
-Building upon these models, researchers have also investigated how artificial neural controllers can use modulatory signals to modify behavior, for example to perform steering \citep{liu_artificial_2025,wang-chen_neuromechfly_2024,bellegarda_cpg-rl_2022} or to fine-tune locomotor gaits (\textit{e.g.} step length, cadence) \citep{ramadan_high-level_2022,dirusso_sensory_2021,bellegarda_cpg-rl_2022}.
-Similarly, neuromechanical models have been used to evaluate how timing and synchronization in neural circuits regulate coherent behavior \citep{karashchuk_sensorimotor_2024,pallasdies_neuronal_2025}.
+In the preceding section, we reviewed how neuromechanical models can replicate observed behaviors and infer physiological variables \textbf{(\autoref{fig:reverse_vs_forward}a)}.
+Conversely, forward-engineered controllers can be embedded in body models, and their simulated behaviors can be compared with experimental data \textbf{(\autoref{fig:reverse_vs_forward}b)}.
+Such models have been widely used to study locomotion driven by centralized oscillators (central pattern generators, CPGs) \cite{liu_artificial_2025,lobato-rios_neuromechfly_2022,olivares_neuromechanical_2021,bellegarda_cpg-rl_2022}, decentralized controllers based on mechanosensory feedback \cite{ayali_comparative_2015,dirusso_sensory_2021}, and hybrid approaches \cite{wang-chen_neuromechfly_2024,thandiackal_emergence_2021}.
+These models enabled researchers to investigate how low-dimensional modulatory signals modify patterned behavior, for example to steer \cite{liu_artificial_2025,wang-chen_neuromechfly_2024,bellegarda_cpg-rl_2022} or adjust walking gaits (\textit{e.g.} step length, cadence) \cite{dirusso_sensory_2021,bellegarda_cpg-rl_2022}.
+Similarly, neuromechanical models have been used to generate experimentally testable hypotheses on how timing and synchronization in neural circuits regulate coordinated behavior \cite{karashchuk_sensorimotor_2024,pallasdies_neuronal_2025}.

-One unique strength of neuromechanical simulations is the ability to study how the nervous system and the physical body work together.
-For example, Hoover \textit{et al.} \citep{hoover_neuromechanical_2021} embedded a neuromechanical model within a fluid dynamics simulation to show that the speed of a wave of muscle activation in the jellyfish bell matches the speed at which elastic deformation propagates through the soft material itself.
-This produces a neuromechanical resonance and enables efficient swimming.
-Similarly, by replicating recorded behavior in a neuromechanical fly model, \"Ozdil \textit{et al.} \citep{ozdil_musculoskeletal_2025} demonstrated that passive joint properties like damping facilitate muscle-driven motor control.